-Alex Barrett founded Barrett Design and Development in 2005 in order to combine architectural design, real estate development, and his lifelong love of brownstone Brooklyn.
-Alex is a licensed architect in the state of New York, a member of the American Institute of Architects, and has been involved in the design and construction of complex buildings in the New York area since 1997.
+Alex Barrett founded Barrett Design in 2005 in order to combine architectural design, real estate development, and his lifelong love of brownstone Brooklyn.
+Alex is a licensed architect in the state of New York and has been involved in the design and construction of complex buildings in the area since 1997.

-Alex received his BA in Psychology-Based Human Relations from Connecticut College in 1992, and has studied real estate development and finance at New York University.
-A native of Brooklyn, he currently lives in Cobble Hill with his wife Lindsay and their two children.
+In addition to his masters in architecture, Alex received his BA in Psychology-Based Human Relations from Connecticut College in 1992, and has studied real estate development and finance at New York University.
+A native of Brooklyn, he currently lives in Cobble Hill with his wife, Lindsay, and their two children.